Pet owners believe that dogs are just like us humans!

 Obviously, we can't have a dog explain and tell us the details of his dreams.
 So, we can only assume that their dreams consist of their daily activities such as chasing after a bird or something, playing and eating.

 Similar to how our dreams are centered around our daily activities.

 Are you wondering if your dog ever dreams of you?

 It is possible because dogs relive the moments that happened while they were awake.
 So, whatever they saw or did can come up while they are dreaming.
 This explains the twitching and other movements they make while dreaming.

-Human, dogs have another similarity that is a part of the brain stem called the pons.
+Humans and dogs have another similarity that is a part of the brain stem called the pons.
 It paralyzes the large muscle in both humans and dogs during sleep.
-This stops them to act out their dreams.
+This stops them from acting out their dreams.

 There have been studies when they temporarily deactivated the muscle-paralyzing part of the brain, to get a closer look at what dogs dream about.
-As they start acting out their dreams with the offline pons. this condition is humans is called a REM sleep disorder.
+As they start acting out their dreams with the offline pons.
+This condition in humans is called a REM sleep disorder.

 For the longest time, people have believed that only humans are capable of dreaming.

 But that is not true; studies have shown that dreaming is common in most of the vertebrates.

 Do you envy your dog, watching him sleep peacefully all the time?